-Learning outcome: Fundamental idea of liquid - liquid extraction.
-Idea about conventional and modern methods of extraction.
-Different solvent extraction systems and their applications in analytical chemistry
+The students will learn to define the Fundamental idea of liquid - liquid extraction.

+The students will be able to describe and differentiate the conventional and modern methods of extraction.

+He students will learn to define the applications of Different solvent extraction systems in analytical chemistry